weeberific/IsekaiLoversList/index.md

 *Description:* Being rejected at a young age by her village, MC with vague memories of a past life scavenges to get by and raise her new slime companion

-*Comments:* Very comfy and fun fantasy setting, it has enough going on to keep it interesting, along with slow but intruiguing world building and charming characters
+*Comments:* Very comfy and fun fantasy setting, it has enough going on to keep it interesting, along with slow but intriguing world building and charming characters